-E. System Design Document (Both Solutions)
+D. System Design Document

-- 302. For a system design that proposes one integrated system to meet the requirements of both the FDP and APS, Vendor must submit with the proposal a preliminary System Design Document (SDD).
+- 252. Vendor must submit with the proposal a preliminary System Design Document (SDD).
 Upon award, the Vendor will work with MDE to refine the SDD, which must be approved by MDE prior to implementation.
 The preliminary SDD must: - a) Include a conceptual model of the system architecture.
-This can be illustrated by flowcharts; - b) Include descriptions and illustrations of modules which handle specific system tasks: - c) Include descriptions and illustrations of components that provide a function or group of related functions; - d) Include descriptions and illustrations of interfaces/integrations/interactions that share boundaries across the components where the solution exchanges information between the FDP and APS functions in real-time with database synchrony. - e) Include descriptions and illustrations of data flow and the management of this information; - f) Include descriptions and illustrations of how real-time integration or interfaces take place between both solution's databases; - g) Include complete workflows for all operational user and administrative functions; and
+This can be illustrated by flowcharts; - b) Include descriptions and illustrations of modules which handle specific system tasks; - c) Include descriptions and illustrations of components that provide a function or group of related functions; - d) Include descriptions and illustrations of data flow and the management of this information;

-- h) Include database scheme, listing all the table, fields, and characteristics. - 303.
-For a system design that proposes two separate but integrated solutions, Vendor must submit with his proposal preliminary System Design Documents (SDDs) for each.
+- e) Include complete workflows for all operational user and administrative functions; and - f) Include database scheme, listing all the table, fields, and characteristics. - 253.
+Vendor must submit with his proposal preliminary System Design Documents (SDDs).
 Upon award, the Vendor will work with MDE to refine the SDDs, which must be approved by MDE prior to implementation.
 The preliminary SDDs must: - a) Include a conceptual model of the system architecture.
-This can be illustrated by flowcharts: - b) Include descriptions and illustrations of modules which handle specific system tasks: - c) Include descriptions and illustrations of components that provide a function or group of related functions; - d) Include descriptions and illustrations of interfaces/integrations/interactions that share boundaries across the components where the solutions exchange information between the FDP and APS functions in real-time with database synchrony. - e) Include descriptions and illustrations of data flow and the management of this information: - f) Include database scheme, listing all the table, fields, and characteristics. - 304.
+This can be illustrated by flowcharts; - b) Include descriptions and illustrations of modules which handle specific system tasks; - c) Include descriptions and illustrations of components that provide a function or group of related functions; - d) Include descriptions and illustrations of data flow and the management of this information; - e) Include database scheme, listing all the table, fields, and characteristics. - 254.
 The SDDs must be approved by the State before the awarded Vendor may proceed with implementation.

-F. Data Migration Plan (Both Solutions)
+E. Data Migration Plan

-- 305. So that MDE can assess Vendor's ability to migrate MDE legacy data to the proposed solutions, Vendor must submit a preliminary Data Migration Plan (DMP) for each solution.
+- 255. So that MDE can assess Vendor's ability to migrate MDE legacy data to the proposed solution, Vendor must submit a preliminary Data Migration Plan (DMP).
 Highlight any known risk factors and present risk mitigation plans.
-The preliminary Data Migration plan must be submitted with the Vendor's proposal. - 306.
-The Data Migration Plan(s) must specifically show how Vendor intends to accurately and completely migrate MDE data, including conversion if necessary.
-Vendor agrees to work with MDE to define and execute data cleanup efforts prior to conversion/migration. - 307.
-With regard to each solution, Vendor must be specific about the proposed methodology, tools, data, facilities, personnel, and other resources required for the migration.
+The preliminary Data Migration plan must be submitted with the Vendor's proposal. - 256.
+The Data Migration Plan must specifically show how Vendor intends to accurately and completely migrate MDE data, including conversion if necessary.
+Vendor agrees to work with MDE to define and execute data cleanup efforts prior to conversion/migration. - 257.
+Vendor must be specific about the proposed methodology, tools, data, facilities, personnel, and other resources required for the migration.
 Regarding personal and other resources, be specific about whether the resources are supplied by the Vendor, MDE, or other.
-Vendor should keep in mind that MDE has limited available resources. - 308.
-Vendor must detail data migration testing plans to validate the successful migration from the incumbent solutions to the proposed solutions. - 309.
-Vendor must work with the MDE project implementation team(s) to update and modify the preliminary data migration plans as appropriate. - 310.
-Vendor must agree that final data migration and data migration testing plans are subject to approval by the MDE. - 311.
-For each solution, Vendor must propose a set of system acceptance validations/tests that will demonstrate that the Vendor has complied with the Data
+Vendor should keep in mind that MDE has limited available resources. - 258.
+Vendor must detail data migration testing plans to validate the successful migration from the incumbent solution to the proposed solution. - 259.
+Vendor must work with the MDE project implementation team(s) to update and modify the preliminary data migration plans as appropriate. - 260.
+Vendor must agree that final data migration and data migration testing plans are subject to approval by the MDE. - 261.
+Vendor must propose a set of system acceptance validations/tests that will demonstrate that the Vendor has complied with the Data Migration Plan.
+This set of system acceptance validations/tests, along with the Data Migration Plan, must be approved by MDE before any data migration occurs.

-- Migration Plan.
-This set of system acceptance validations/tests, along with the Data Migration Plan, must be approved by MDE before any data migration occurs. - 312.
-Upon award, the Data Migration Plans will be amended to meet specific migration needs as determined by the Vendor and MDE.
+262. Upon award, the Data Migration Plans will be amended to meet specific migration needs as determined by the Vendor and MDE.
 During/following conversion completion, the Vendor/MDE must perform the acceptance tests in the Data Migration Plans.
-For both solutions, MDE will review the acceptance plan results and provide an acceptance or rejection letter signed by the proper MDE authority to the Vendor.
+MDE will review the acceptance plan results and provide an acceptance or rejection letter signed by the proper MDE authority to the Vendor.
 Only if the Vendor receives the acceptance letter will the conversion be considered complete and accepted.

-G. User Acceptance Testing Plan (Both Solutions)
+F. User Acceptance Testing Plan